Colliders: What type of particles for the collisions?

-One clearly sees with the hight total cross-section ($\sigma_{inelastic}$) event rates close to 1 GHz are possible, which is another way of representing the large detector occupancy at 40 MHz bunch crossing frequency of the LHC (see also \Sref{sec:COL-CHAR}).
+One clearly sees with the high total cross-section ($\sigma_{\rm{inelastic}}$) event rates close to 1 GHz are possible, which explains the large detector occupancy at 40 MHz bunch crossing frequency of the~LHC (see also \Sref{sec:COL-CHAR}).
 Such large amounts of data cannot be recorded.
 With a sophisticated system of trigger electronics, a subset of events with interesting content is preselected for recording.
-As you can see the rate for production a Higgs-boson through gluon fusion ($gg\rightarrow H_{SM}$) is only about 1 Hz.
+As you can see the rate for production a~Higgs-boson through gluon fusion ($gg\rightarrow H_{SM}$) is only about 1 Hz.